What it does: Infrastructure and property

 At any given time, the company typically has 100 projects, worth around $5.5 billion, on the go.

 Construction remains a blokey industry.
 So, it’s not surprising to find only around 25 per cent of the company’s white-collar staff (think project engineers and finance professionals) and two per cent of its blue-collar staff (think tradies and labourers) are female.
-What is perhaps surprising is that the company, in particular its full-time Diversity and Inclusion Manager, is going to great lengths to raise those figures to, respectively, 35 per cent and five per cent by the end of 2018.
+What is perhaps surprising is that the company, in particular, its full-time Diversity and Inclusion Manager, is going to great lengths to raise those figures too, respectively, 35 per cent and five per cent by the end of 2018.
 The company’s CEO wants John Holland to “be the first choice in our industry for women”.
 He has stated, “Promoting gender balance and female participation and inclusion at John Holland is an essential prerequisite for our business to achieve our strategic growth plans”.

 The company is committed to “building, valuing and promoting diversity and inclusiveness across our business”.
 It seeks to “employ, motivate and develop outstanding people – regardless of their gender, age or ethnic background”.